Yarra Me School 2019

 Source: Kids Helpline

-DET Support and Resources for Specific Groups of Students
+DE Support and Resources for Specific Groups of Students

 The following information outlines resources, strategies and supports for specific groups of students who have additional needs, or who may face barriers to engaging with school.